Test in a live environment

 QuestPDF:

-Perpetual licenses: Offers a range of perpetual licenses depending on the size of your team, your project needs, and the number of locations.
+Perpetual Licenses: Offers a range of perpetual licenses depending on the size of your team, your project needs, and the number of locations.
 Each license type comes with email support.

 Lite License: This license costs $749 and supports one developer, one location, and one project.

-Plus License: Supporting three developers, three locations, and three projects, this is the next step up from the lite license and costs $1,499.
+Plus License: Supporting three developers, three locations, and three projects, this next step up from the lite license costs $1,499.
 The Plus license offers chat support and phone support in addition to basic email support.

-Professional License: This license is suitable for larger teams, supporting ten developers, ten locations, and ten projects for $2,999.
+Professional License: Suitable for larger teams, supporting ten developers, ten locations, and ten projects for $2,999.
 It offers the same contact support channels as the previous tiers but also offers screen-sharing support.

-Royalty-free redistribution: IronPDF's licensing also offers royalty-free redistribution coverage for an extra $1,999
+Royalty-Free Redistribution: IronPDF's licensing offers royalty-free redistribution coverage for an extra $1,999.

-Uninterrupted product support: IronPDF offers access to ongoing product updates, security feature upgrades, and support from their engineering team for either $999/year or a one-time purchase of $1,999 for a 5-year coverage.
+Uninterrupted Product Support: Offers ongoing product updates, security feature upgrades, and support from their engineering team for either $999/year or a one-time purchase of $1,999 for a 5-year coverage.

 Community: QuestPDF is open-source and available under the MIT license, and its community license is free.
-Using this license allows you to freely modify, and distribute your projects using this software as per its licensing model.
+Using this license allows you to freely modify and distribute your projects using this software as per its licensing model.

 IronPDF excels in providing extensive documentation and support: